Man on the beach - Barcelona

 Academic Background

-His studies in economics and business administration include comprehensive courses in microeconomics, macroeconomics, accounting, marketing, and business analysis, as well as a bachelor's thesis in business administration.
-In law, he has completed several foundational and specialized courses in legal theory, public law, international law, and legal didactics.
+His studies in economics and business administration encompass microeconomics, macroeconomics, accounting, marketing, and business analysis, culminating in a bachelor’s thesis.
+In the field of law, he has completed foundational and specialized courses in legal theory, public law, international law, and legal didactics.

-Within the arts and photography, Enderstein has completed a wide range of creative and analytical courses at institutions such as BTH, GU, and Mid Sweden University, covering topics like digital image creation, photographic project development, history of photography, and artistic expression in educational contexts.
+Additionally, he has completed comprehensive teacher training in pedagogy, assessment, educational psychology, and special education.
+Within the arts and photography, Enderstein has undertaken a wide range of creative and analytical courses.
+These cover areas such as digital image creation, photographic project development, the history of photography, and artistic expression in educational contexts.

 His academic journey reflects a strong interdisciplinary orientation and a consistent focus on the intersection of education, digital technology, and the visual arts.